Henry Ford: Antisemitism and The Dearborn Independent

-In Germany, Ford's The International Jew, the World's Foremost Problem was published by Theodor Fritsch, founder of several antisemitic parties and a member of the Reichstag, influencing German anti-Semitic discourse.
+In Germany, Ford's The International Jew, the World's Foremost Problem was published by Theodor Fritsch, founder of several antisemitic parties and a member of the Reichstag, influencing German antisemitic discourse.
 In a letter written in 1924, Heinrich Himmler described Ford as "one of our most valuable, important, and witty fighters".
-Ford is the only American mentioned favorably in Hitler's autobiography Mein Kampf, which appeared five years after Ford's anti-Semitic pamphlets were published in book form.
+Ford is the only American mentioned favorably in Hitler's autobiography Mein Kampf, which appeared five years after Ford's antisemitic pamphlets were published in book form.

 Adolf Hitler wrote, "only Ford, [who], to [the Jews'] fury, still maintains full independence ... [from] the controlling masters of the producers in a nation of one hundred and twenty millions."
 Speaking in 1931 to a Detroit News reporter, Hitler said, "I regard Henry Ford as my inspiration," explaining his reason for keeping a life-size portrait of Ford behind his desk.
 Steven Watts wrote that Hitler "revered" Ford, proclaiming that "I shall do my best to put his theories into practice in Germany", and modeling the Volkswagen Beetle, the people's car, on the Model T, which was designed by members of the Austrian-German Porsche family of sportscar makers.
-Max Wallace has stated, "History records that ...
+Max Wallace has stated, "History records that...
 Adolf Hitler was an ardent Anti-Semite before he ever read Ford's The International Jew."
-Ford also paid to print and distribute 500,000 copies of the antisemitic fabricated text The Protocols of the Elders of Zion and is reported to have paid for the English translation of Hitler's Mein Kampf.
 Historians say Hitler distributed Ford's books and articles throughout Germany, stoking the hatred that helped fuel the Holocaust.

 On February 1, 1924, Ford received Kurt Ludecke, a representative of Hitler, at home.
 Ludecke was introduced to Ford by Siegfried Wagner (son of the composer Richard Wagner) and his wife Winifred, both Nazi sympathizers and anti-Semites.
 Ludecke asked Ford for a contribution to the Nazi cause, but was apparently refused.
 Ford did, however, give considerable sums of money to Boris Brasol, a member of the Aufbau Vereinigung, an organization linking German Nazis and White Russian emigrants, which financed the recently established Nazi Party.
 (Note: Max Wallace.
 The American Axis: Henry Ford, Charles Lindbergh, and the Rise of the Third Reich, (Macmillan, 2004), pp. 50–54, ISBN 0312335318.
 Years later, in 1977, Winifred claimed that Ford had told her that he had helped finance Hitler.
 This anecdote is the suggestion that Ford made a contribution.
 The company has always denied that any contribution was made, and no documentary evidence has ever been found (ibid p.
 54).
 However, according to a captured Nazi document, the German subsidiary of Ford made a personal present to Hitler of 35,000 Reichsmarks in honor of his 50th birthday, in April 1939.
 See also Neil Baldwin, Henry Ford and the Jews: The Mass Production of Hate (Public Affairs, 2002), pp. 185–89, ISBN 1-58648-163-0.)